0xMuTwo/ocyor/README.md

 - [ ] Create LP Flow 2

 - [] QoL Fixes
-  - Fix Flashbanging on IP 1-6
+  - Fix flashing on IP 1-6
     - Just add a black BG between it and actual BG.
 Should fix quickly, then can remove wait limit as well
+    - Get rid of "x" on Market Dialogs